 Business Coach: Think of these as being like personal trainers, only instead of making individuals fit, they knock companies into shape.
 In many cases they are used to bring in skills that a business operator lacks, particularly in a lean, mean new era virtual business where there aren’t too many bodies.
 Business coaches were extremely visible in the late 1990s and early 2000s, but they’re not so common today.
-My guess is this career has morphed into something else – but I don’t know what.
-Leave a comment if you know where they all went.

 Professional Surfers: Keeping search engines and portal sites up-to-date required a huge investment in time and money.
 Some of that investment was spent hiring people who working lives involved checking and rechecking information on web sites.
 It didn’t tend to be a high-paying job, but given that many people spend their whole working day browsing web pages anyway, it was popular for a while.